frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/s20.webp" style="width:100%">
       <figcaption>20.
-Create the bottom polycarbonate plate on the top face of the bottom tube.</figcaption>
+Sketch and extrude the 0.125" thick polycarbonate plate on the top face of the bottom tube.
+It will have a mounting hole in each corner and be spaced away from the edges of the 1x1 tube by 0.125".</figcaption>
     </figure>
   </div>